Bylaws of The International VR Professionals Association, EIN: 20-1963585

 Section 1.
 Principal Office

-The principal office of the corporation is located in Contra Costa County, State of California.
-The address is
+The principal office of the corporation is located in Philadelphia, State of Pennsylvania.

 Section 2.
 Change of Address